biblius/validify/README.md

 # Validify

-A procedural macro built on top of the [validator](https://docs.rs/validator/latest/validator/) crate that provides attributes for field modifiers.
+A procedural macro that provides attributes for field validation and modifiers.
 Particularly useful in the context of web payloads.

 ## **Modifiers**